EduAndino17/pattern-recognition-projects/face_recognition_comparison/README.md

 When the program exits, it saves the `existing_faceslist` to the `existing_faces.pkl` file using the `picklelibrary`, which allows you to save complex data structures like lists and dictionaries to a file.

-The next time the program is launched, it will try to open `theexisting_faces.pkl` file and load the data into the `existing_faces` list, so the list of existing faces will persist across launches.
+The next time the program is launched, it will try to open the `existing_faces.pkl` file and load the data into the `existing_faces` list, so the list of existing faces will persist across launches.

 This way, the program will use the stored list of existing faces to compare new faces and add only new faces to the list, avoiding duplicates.